Call box: Decline in usage

 In California, freeway callboxes were used about 98,000 times in 2001.
 That number dropped by 80 percent to 19,600 times in 2010, or about 1 call per box per month.
 The cost of callboxes for the Service Authority for Freeways and Expressways (SAFE) program in the San Francisco Bay area is $1.7 million annually.
 As a result, since 2009 approximately half of the callboxes have been removed from certain California highways, preferentially leaving them only in places where cell phone coverage is poor.

 Florida previously had callboxes installed at one-mile intervals along all its Interstate Highways as well as Florida's Turnpike.
 These boxes were all removed by 2014 after a 65-percent decrease in usage over an eight-year period, in line with increased mobile phone usage.
 The boxes were costing the state roughly $1 million per year to keep operational.

+The Pennsylvania Turnpike Commission, which operates all of the toll roads in Pennsylvania and is a separate agency from the state's main transportation agency, operated emergency call boxes along all of its roadways from 1988 to 2017, removing them due to the long-term use of cell phones as well as driver safety.
+PennDOT itself never used call boxes.

 Safety

 On many North American college and university campuses, callboxes are installed at various locations around campus so that students, staff, or visitors can contact campus security in case of an emergency.
 New York University, for example, hard-wires their call boxes to the university-wide communications system.
 Other voice call boxes use mobile phone service, and are solar-powered, so no wiring need be extended to the middle of a parking lot or other remote location.
 As a result, they can function during a power outage if the cell site is still powered.

 New York City has a large system of call boxes intended to summon a police or fire department response, where calls are routed to local dispatchers, instead of the general 9-1-1 queue.
 The New York City Fire Department reports that 2.6 percent of emergency calls they receive originate from call boxes, 88 percent of which are false alarms.
-City officials have attempted to remove the callboxes, however in 2011 federal judge Robert W. Sweet denied the City's request to lift an injunction preventing their removal.
+City officials have attempted to remove the callboxes, but in 2011 federal judge Robert W. Sweet denied the City's request to lift an injunction preventing their removal.